 Below are some questions our office gets asked quite often.
-Don’t worry if you don’t see your question listed below.
-Email us at firstname.lastname@example.org or call us at 800.288.1766, ext.
-2236 with your questions and we will be happy to assist you.
+If you don’t see your question listed below, email us at firstname.lastname@example.org or call us at 800.288.1766 ext.
+2236 and we will be happy to assist you.

 - How much does the Ph.D. program cost?